-At the time of donation you can choose how to receive your loved one's cremains.
-We mail a letter advising you the study is complete, and we follow up with a call to make sure you are still at the address on file and then we mail the cremains to the designated family member or internment site.
-Or we arrange at time for you to pick up them up at Duke Campus.
-We also can scatter the cremains for you in a special scatter site at Duke Forest.
+You can choose how to receive your loved one's cremains.
+We mail a letter advising you the study is complete.
+If we are to mail cremains, we follow up with a call to confirm the address on file; then mail the cremains to the designated family member or internment site.
+Or we arrange a time for you to pick up them up at Duke Campus.
+You can also choose for us to scatter cremains at a special site in Duke Forest.